Apostles of Linnaeus: Origins

 Carl Linnaeus was born in Råshult, Småland, Sweden on 23 May 1707.
 Linnaeus enrolled at Uppsala University to study botany and medicine in 1728.
 Following his studies, he went to the Netherlands to study medicine.
 While in the Netherlands, he published Systema Naturae that describes a new system for classifying plants.

 Linnaeus returned to Sweden in May 1741 and was appointed Professor of Medicine at Uppsala University.
 Nine years later he became the university's rector, starting a period where natural sciences were held in the greatest esteem.

-Perhaps the most important contribution Linnaeus made during his time in Uppsala was as a teacher.
+One contribution Linnaeus made during his time in Uppsala was as a teacher.
 His lectures were normally full and often held in the Botanical Garden.
 The Saturday botanical excursions during summer were more popular than his lectures.
 Linnaeus and students explored the flora and fauna in the vicinity of Uppsala.
 Additionally, he let some of the best students live with him at his house.

 Among Linnaeus' notable students, the most promising and committed ones made botanical expeditions to various places in the world, often with the help of their professor.
 These seventeen adventurers were referred to as Linnaeus' apostles.
 The amount of this help varied; sometimes he used his influence as Rector to grant his apostles a place on an expedition or a scholarship.
 Most apostles were given instructions of what to find during their journeys.
 The apostles collected, organised and classified new plants, animals and minerals according to Linnaeus' classification system.
 Most gave their collections to Linnaeus when their journey finished.